pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 are exhausted on that node, then the Pod cannot run elsewhere.
 The same applies to resources that are available on a certain subset of the nodes and those nodes are busy.

-Delayed allocation solves this by integrating allocation with Pod scheduling.
+Delayed allocation solves this by integrating allocation with Pod scheduling: an attempt to schedule a Pod triggers allocation of pending resources for nodes that the scheduler has deemed suitable.
+Scheduling the pod is then put on hold until all resources are allocated.

-Allocation must be complete before a Pod is allowed to be scheduled onto a node.
 This avoids scenarios where a Pod is permanently assigned to a node which can't fit the pod because of the pod's other resource requirements.

 When a PodTemplateSpec in an app controller spec references a ResourceClaim by name, all Pods created by that controller also use that name and thus share the